 Architects Design for People and Communities at the Same Time

-In conversation with Ross Levy, Architect and Chairman of the Public Policy Advocacy Committee.
+In conversation with Ross Levy, Architect and Chairman of the Public Policy Advocacy Committee, which works with cities and local agencies to create more affordable housing and streamline permitting for communities.
 Words and photography by Jean-Philippe Defaut.

 “We live in an age when unnecessary things are our only necessities.” — Oscar Wilde